jenkinsci/mac-plugin/README.md

 <img src="https://zupimages.net/up/19/47/fkmf.png" width="300"/>

 ## Troubleshooting
 * Zombie process : Sometimes, "sysadminctl" tool continue to run after task executed.
 After a while, it can saturate MacOS (in our case we had +1000 process running).
-A script with the command "killall sysadminctl" should be run regulary.
+To prevent this, a script with the command "killall sysadminctl" should be run regulary.
-* During errors, users and/or home directories cannot be deleted.
-A clean of users and homedirs starting with "mac-" should be run regulary
+* Sometimes when an error happens, the users and/or home directories cannot be deleted.
+A clean of the users and homedirs starting with "mac-" should be run regulary.

 **Recommendation :**
-All Mac used with the plugin should be restarted at least one time a week to prevent theses problems.
-This script can be run during the restart to clean all uneeded users and process :
+All Mac used with the plugin should be rebooted at least one time a week to prevent theses problems.
+This script can be run during the reboot to clean all uneeded users and process :

 ```
 killall sysadminctl